1dancook/fut-test-tsypt/README.md

 - [x] convenience function for making matching lists (i.e. key value pairs that get shuffled).
   - --> `#Match`
 - [x] convenience function for shuffling words/phrases in a sentence.
 I.e. input=`this | is | the | input` will be split on `|` and shuffled, displayed with `/` separated values.
 Answer sheet will show the original. --> `Unscramble`
 - [x] Convenience function for cloze passages.
 I.e. mark the targets with `{}` and the targets will be put in a list.
-Optional extra words for detractors.
+Optional extra words for distractors.
   - --> `#Cloze`
 - [ ] convenience function for question and lines (i.e. writing space)
 - [ ] cloze with an option to circle (i.e. "(I am / I is) a nice guy.")